kaiyuanshe/Polyfiller/README.md

 token = XXXXXXXXXXXXXXXXXXXXXXXXXXXXX_XXXX_XXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

-If you use dropbox, in `docker-compose.yml`.
+If you use Dropbox, in `docker-compose.yml`：

 ```yaml
 command: "mount azure:/ /polyfill-cache --allow-other --allow-non-empty --vfs-cache-mode writes"
 ```

-It should be changed to.
+It should be changed to：

 ```yml
 command: "mount dropbox:/ /polyfill-cache --allow-other --allow-non-empty --vfs-cache-mode writes"